-Marketing During COVID-19: Why Every Company on Earth Is Emailing Us About Coronavirus
+Marketing During the Coronavirus Pandemic: Why Every Company on Earth is Emailing Us

 Is this a smart email marketing strategy?